guilevieiram/parallel-filtering/README.md

 ```

 All of the arguments in this script have sensible default values.
 Under the hood it will use `slurm` and `mpirun` to allocate a set of processes for your execution.

+If no producer and no processor are passed into the script, the program will decide optimally which configuration to use.

 ## Benchmarking